devurandom11/Scripting-Tutorial/README.md

-# Bash-Tutorial
+# Scripting Tutorial
-Bash Tutorial for Cybersecurity Competition Training Workshops
+Bash and PowerShell Tutorials for Cybersecurity Competition Training Workshops

+Based on content from https://shellscript.sh